-GCSE Media Studies is an exciting course that combines the study of the media industry and the analysis of pieces of media with practical production.
+GCSE Media Studies is an exciting course that combines the study of the media industry and the analysis of media texts with practical production.

 Who should study the course?
-If you are interested in films, television, newspaper, and radio and want to learn how to discuss and write about them and develop the skills to make them yourself then this course could be for you.
-You must be prepared to work extremely hard; do not expect to be just watching television!
+If you are interested in films, television, newspapers, video games, music videos or radio and want to learn how to discuss and write about them and develop your own production skills then this course could be for you.
+You must be prepared to work very hard; do not expect to be just watching television!